 Installing the Rest of the Drops

 The way some people prefer to get the tightest seams is to use the double cut method.
+I find this method the most accurate.
 This works best on wider rolls.
 Overlap the seam of the next drop by an inch or so over the previous one.
 Squeegee completely.

 Other paper hangers prefer to match seams and leave it at that.
 Try both methods and go with what feels best.

-Inside and outside corners are rarely plumb.
+Know, going into this job that inside and outside corners are rarely plumb and residential walls are worse than commercial because homes use wood framing and those studs are often warped.
 The way of dealing with this for outside corners is straightforward: simply run the first drop around the corner and past it a bit.
 Then use the plumb bob on the second wall.

 Run that drop back over the previous seam and double cut.
 The closer it is to the corner, the harder to notice will any inconsistencies be.